 ELIGIBLE GRADES: Students in grades 9 thru 12 as of Fall 2018 are eligible for Summer HS Workshops

-(including students graduating high school in the spring of 2018).
+(including students graduating high school in spring, 2018).

-PRICE (HS Workshop): $242 More about prices, refund policy etc.
+PRICE (HS Workshop): summer prices coming soon!
+More about prices, refund policy etc.

--Courses may be cancelled due to low enrollment.
-You will be notified by email if cancellations occur.
+Courses may be cancelled due to low enrollment.
+Students will be notified by email if cancellations occur.